Lichfield Cathedral: Early history and elevation to archbishopric

-Starting in 1085 and continuing through the twelfth century the original wooden Saxon church was replaced by a Norman cathedral made from stone, and this was in turn replaced by the present Gothic cathedral begun in 1195.
+In 1854, a foundation, 1.5 metres wide and 1.7 metres high, was found under the choir and presbytery floor.
+This basilica-shaped foundation was recognised as the second cathedral.
+The Victorians assumed this was a Norman cathedral, but its shape, dimensions and material (much concrete hard mortar) suggest otherwise.
+It has yet to be carbon-dated and a case has been made that the church was built by Offa for his archbishopric.
+The date for construction of the present Gothic cathedral is unclear since all fabric accounts were destroyed in the Civil War sieges and early texts are ambiguous.
+The general opinion is that the cathedral was begun in the early 13th century.
 It was completed by the building of the Lady Chapel in the 1330s.
-The Choir dates from 1200, the Transepts from 1220 to 1240 and the Nave was started in 1260.
-The octagonal Chapter House, which was completed in 1249 and is one of the most beautiful parts of the cathedral with some charming stone carvings, houses an exhibition of the cathedral's greatest treasure, the Lichfield Gospels, an 8th-century illuminated manuscript.
+The Choir dates from 1200, the Transepts from 1220 to 1240 and the Nave was started around 1260.
+The octagonal Chapter House, which was completed in 1249 and is one of the most beautiful parts of the cathedral with some charming stone carvings, houses an exhibition of the cathedral's greatest treasures, the Lichfield Gospels, an 8th-century illuminated manuscript and the Lichfield Angel stonework.